And the Millionth Word is . . .

 Is it an advantage that a language has many words?
 How many words do you need to communicate in your daily life?

 When does a word become a word?
 Not everyone agrees that all of the terms above are acceptable as new words.
 What do you think?
-Listen to the BBC news report from April 2009 and discuss what you think should be the criteria for adding new words to the language.
+Type "when does a word become a word?" on BBC, Merriam-Webster or worldwide.words.org and discuss what you think should be the criteria for adding new words to the language.